Improved bounds on the zeros of the chromatic polynomial of graphs and claw-free graphs

-The following lemma shows how to bound these rooted tree generating functions; the version for $T_{G,v}(x)$ appears somewhat implicitly in~\cite{JPSzeros}. \begin{lemma} Let $G=(V,E)$ be a graph of maximum degree at most $\Delta\geq 2$ and let $v\in V$ be a vertex of degree $d$.
+The following lemma shows how to bound these rooted tree-generating functions; the version for $T_{G,v}(x)$ appears somewhat implicitly in~\cite{JPSzeros} and can also be derived from the first part of Lemma 3.5 in~\cite{procacci2024zero}. \begin{lemma} Let $G=(V,E)$ be a graph of maximum degree at most $\Delta\geq 2$ and let $v\in V$ be a vertex of degree $d$.
 Fix any $b\geq 0$.
 If $d\leq \Delta-1$, then

 If $G$ is claw-free, and $d\leq \Delta,$ then

 \end{lemma} \begin{proof} A short proof for a slight variation of the first statement can be found in~\cite{PRsurvey}.
 We follow that proof to prove the statement provided here.